Get the Best Credit Cards in Singapore

 What is a Supplementary Credit Card?

 If you currently have your own credit card, chances are you're eligible to apply for an accompanying supplementary credit card.
-These cards are usually reserved for a family member, especially a spouse or child.
+These cards are usually reserved for a family member like a spouse or child.
 Supplementary cards also typically share the same rewards structure as the principal card, allowing cardholders to boost overall earnings.
-On the other hand, supplementary cardholders can enjoy special perks and privileges associated with the principal card.
+In addition, supplementary cardholders can enjoy special perks and privileges associated with the principal card.

 In general, it's now possible to apply for most supplementary cards online, or by simply mailing in an application form.
 Primary cardholders may even earn bonus miles or extra cashback for each successful application.
 Finally, most–but not all–supplementary credit cards are either free or have a very low annual fee, making them an attractive addition to an account.